apereo/cas/docs/cas-server-documentation/installation/Surrogate-Authentication.md

 ### GUI

-This is the case where the surrogate user identity is *not* known beforehand, and you wish to choose the account from a prepopulated list.
+This is the case where the surrogate user identity is *not* known beforehand, and you wish to choose the account from a pre-populated list.
 When entering credentials, the following syntax should be used:

 ```bash
 [separator][primary-userid]